SriramanT/qmc_master_code/README.md

 Our own implementation of the determinant QMC algorithm to simulate the Hubbard model.
 The working name of the software is DETELECTRO. :)

-In addition to our implementation of the BSS (Blakenbecler, Scalapino and Sugar) determinant QMC algorithm, this directory contains other interesting studies carried out in the context of this work, namely having to do with the sign problem, low temperature, and large size stabilization, ect.
+In addition to our implementation of the BSS (Blakenbecler, Scalapino and Sugar) determinant QMC algorithm, this directory contains other interesting studies carried out in the context of this work, namely having to do with the sign problem, low temperature, and large size stabilization, etc.

 ## Built with